Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) Use Q functions that also have a goal associated with them.
 Then, even when you make a mistake, you can get reward by changing the goal in hindsight and still getting reward.

+[Reverse Curriculum Generation](http://bair.berkeley.edu/blog/2017/12/20/reverse-curriculum/) assumes you can set the start state yourself (like in a robot maybe).
+Provides a method to do the start states in reverse from your goal to build a natural learning curriculum.

 [Natural Value Approximators: Learning when to Trust Past Estimates](http://papers.nips.cc/paper/6807-natural-value-approximators-learning-when-to-trust-past-estimates) has a simple idea that after you recieve a reward, the value function will probably drop.
 They adjust the Value function to account for this, which makes the output much closer to the true value function (jagged, non-smooth) versus the original neural network version (relatively smooth).

 # Model Based Reinforcement Learning